Home > Analyses > Financial Services > The PNC Financial Services Group, Inc.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places the company in the distress zone, indicating a high probability of financial distress and potential bankruptcy risk:
+The Altman Z-Score places the company firmly in the distress zone, highlighting a high risk of financial distress and potential bankruptcy:

 Is the company in good financial health?

-The Piotroski Score chart provides insight into the company’s financial strength based on profitability, leverage, and efficiency criteria:
+The Piotroski Score diagram illustrates the company’s strong financial position based on nine fundamental criteria:

 Competitive Landscape & Sector Positioning